 The events she produces feature high-level speakers, politicians, artists, and other culture makers.

 Politicians like Presidential candidates Bernie Sanders and Martin O'Malley, alongside other Progressive leaders like Elizabeth Warren.

 She's done a concert featuring conscious rapper Immortal Technique and Constant Flow (CF) and been the cultural producer of a to Top 10 in Phoenix mural projects featuring well known muralists Mata Ruda, Jess X. Chen, Thea Gahr, and Jetsonorama in partnership with Justseeds Artist Co-operative, the Colibrí Center for Human rights, and the producers of Sundance Award Winner for Cinematography Who Is Dayani Cristal?.

-During her years organizing the Palm Springs Photo Festival, annually produced a dozen-workshops running at once (for a week) program for 12+ celebrity photographers like portrait-maker Frank Ockenfels III and war and conflict photojournalist from NOOR Images, Stanley Greene.
+She’s done years of organizing the Palm Springs Photo Festival assisting in producing a dozen-workshops running at once (for a week) program for 19+ celebrity photographers like portrait-maker Frank Ockenfels III and war and conflict photojournalist from NOOR Images, Stanley Greene.

 Other fun facts about Desiree:

-- In 2012, TED hosted 850 promising TEDx organizers in Doha, Qatar for 18 days for TEDxSummit.
-Desiree recieved a scholarship from TED to attend and she gave a short talk on building digital media internships in the non-profit environment.
+In 2012, TED hosted 850 promising TEDx organizers in Doha, Qatar for 18 days for TEDxSummit.
+Desiree received a scholarship from TED to attend and she gave a short talk on building digital media internships in the non-profit environment.